LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 * QueryModel: Default to Details View if keyValue is set
 * Removed unused getter methods from DataViewInfo
 * Added toString() to SchemaQuery class
+* Added (and exported) DetailPanel component
+    - Same as DetailPanelWithModel except it is not wrapped in withQueryModels

 ### version 0.78.3
 *Released*: 22 July 2020